 - In the Server Settings screen, enter the server details.
 For more information, read the Using ColdFusion Builder guide.
 Click Next.

 - In the Link Folders section, map the specific ColdFusion directories available under the Server's web root to your project:

 - Click Finish.

 You have successfully created a ColdFusion Mobile project.
 Now you can start building your mobile applications.
-Note that at this point, you do not need to configure the project with any PhoneGap settings.

 Write some code

 Now that you have a mobile project, write some code to capture an image from the device camera: